 For instance, each server running a high performance application might approximately show 30% utilization levels with an Intel Xeon processor, as opposed to 5% with the quad-core Intel Nehalem processor.
 This will allow consolidation more virtual machines on lesser hardware during server sizing.

 Most vendors offer processor benchmarks for applications.
 This gives a better estimation of the number of virtual machines that can be run on a physical server based on the application type.

-Memory: Non-memory-intensive applications such as Web or email servers use only a percentage of each server’s physical memory.
-Consolidating these applications onto a physical server requires lesser memory.
-Server sizing for a physical machine supporting 10 virtual machines, each running a Web server application will require only 24 GB of RAM (as opposed to 40 GB with each physical server being allotted 4 GB of RAM).
+: Non--intensive applications such as Web or email servers use only a percentage each server’s physical .
+Consolidating these applications onto a physical server requires lesser .
+Server sizing for a physical machine supporting 10 virtual machines, each running a Web server application will require only 24 GB RAM (as opposed to 40 GB with each physical server being allotted 4 GB RAM).

-Server sizing for physical servers running memory-intensive applications such as online analytical processing, online transaction processing or databases require allotting the same amount of memory to each virtual machine as in the physical world.
-This could lead to over provisioning of memory resources.
-However, memory requirements for these applications could grow over the period.
-Over provisioning helps avoid memory level bottlenecks in the long run.
+Server sizing for physical servers running -intensive applications such as online analytical processing, online transaction processing or databases require allotting the same amount to each virtual machine as in the physical world.
+This could lead to over provisioning resources.
+However, requirements for these applications could grow over the period.
+Over provisioning helps avoid level bottlenecks in the long run.

 Network: In virtualized environments, 10 to 12 virtual machines are backed up on one or two physical servers.
 It’s a good server sizing practice to have two network interface controllers (NICs) of 1 Gbps or more per physical server to avoid I/O bottlenecks.
 It is essential to have a separate switch (to create a virtual LAN) for the virtualized environment.
 Using a storage appliance with source-based data deduplication for backing up virtual machines brings down backup storage requirements.
 This practice also reduces I/O pressure on NICs during backups.